noahwalters-stack/nlm-sample-metadata/README.md

 This is a small project demonstrating my capability in creating metadata using the NLM classification system.

 Text selection:
-For this project, I selected two research publications and one book.
+For this project, I selected two research publications and one book (these can be found in the records folder).
 I began with "The Matter With Things," of which I was already aware.
 Knowing the subject matter helped with classifying it.
 Next, I consulted the National Library of Medicine's PubMed engine to find two additional publications.
-I selected two that
-I personally considered interesting.
+I selected two that I personally considered interesting.

 Classification process:
 Next, I utilized the NLM's Classification 2025 Winter Edition to find schedules that aligned with the topics in my publications.
 Two of them fall under the